depardeux/sshor/README.md

 The file with sha256 is stored in "%USERPROFILE%\AppData\Local\Temp\sshor_keepass_*.cache"

-The salt is stored in "%APPDATA%\sshor_keepass_salt.txt", you must generate the file yourself and insert a base64-encoded character string of 32 bytes or 44 characters (included =)
+The salt is stored in "%APPDATA%\sshor_keepass_salt.txt"

 # Install